Q: What is the iPhone X Suica NFC Problem?

 Q: Is this only a problem in Japan?

 A: No, readers report iPhone X NFC problems with China Express Transit cards.
 In America iPhone X users report similar levels of errors and double reads but were unaware of the problem until they saw my posts.
-I experienced regular errors and double reads with my January 2018 manufacture iPhone X Suica Problem unit using Apple Pay in America, so yes: I believe the NFC problem is an issue with all iPhone X production for all models before April 2018.
+I experienced regular errors and double reads with my January 2018 manufacture iPhone X Suica Problem unit using Apple Pay in America, so yes: I believe the NFC problem is an issue with all iPhone X production SKUs before April 2018.

 Q: Why is it that iPhone X users outside of Japan are unaware of the problem?

 A: It boils down to using Apple Pay for transit.
 It’s easy to catch the problem in the high performance, high usage Suica environment in Japan.
-It’s much harder to catch the problem with regular low performance EMV cash register Apple Pay use outside of Japan.
+It’s much harder to catch the problem with low performance EMV regular cash register Apple Pay use outside of Japan.

 The Replacement Challenge